Saber Rider and the Star Sheriffs: Protagonists

-Shinji a.k.a.
 Fireball, a former race car driver, was the youngest driving champion in history.
 He now serves as the pilot of the Ramrod Equalizer Unit, and also has secondary control of the heavy weaponry located in Ramrod's chest region.
 He drives the "Red Fury Turbo Racer," a race car armed with an extensive arsenal of weapons.
 He has a somewhat quick temper, and at one time boasted of having a perfect memory.
 In the original Sei Jūshi Bismarck, Fireball is the Japanese leader of the crew.
 The Japanese flag is on his sleeve and his helmet.

 During the course of the series, he discovers that his father was a fighter pilot who fought alongside King Jaray of the Legendary Kingdom of Jarr when the Outriders first attacked fifteen years prior to the series's time frame.
 Sacrificing himself, Fireball's father sent his ship into Nemesis's command ship, robbing Nemesis of his body and sending them both into the Outrider dimension, where he remained lost as of the time frame of the series.

 Coincidentally or not, Fireball's real name is strikingly similar to Shinji Ikari of Evangelion.

 He is voiced by Pat Fraley.